jakejackson1/gravityflowformconnector/readme.txt

 1. Download the zipped file.
 1. Extract and upload the contents of the folder to /wp-contents/plugins/ folder
-1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Flow PDF Extension' plugin.
+1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Flow Form Connector Extension' plugin.

 == Frequently Asked Questions ==

 = Which license of Gravity Flow do I need? =
-The Gravity Flow PDF Generator Extension will work with any license of [Gravity Flow](https://gravityflow.io).
+The Gravity Flow Form Connector Extension will work with any license of [Gravity Flow](https://gravityflow.io).

 == ChangeLog ==